• Skip to main content

 When Is The Best Time To Visit The West Rim?

-The best time to visit Grand Canyon West is in the spring and fall months.
+The best time to visit the Grand Canyon is in the spring and fall months.
 This is because temperatures are much more moderate.
 But the ziplining experience is only open during the summertime, so if you want to do that, make sure to come then!

 As far as the time of day goes, you’ll see more intense colors in the early morning and later afternoon hours.
 I noticed a big difference looking at the Canyon around noon compared to 2:30 pm.